 - 1 lb. top sirloin cut into strips

 To finish the dish:

 - 1 teaspoon sesame seeds

-- Microwave the broccoli florets: Place in a large, microwave-safe bowl.
-Add 2 tablespoons water.
+- Microwave the broccoli florets: Place them in a large, microwave-safe bowl.
+Add 2 tablespoons of water.
 Cover and microwave on high for about 3 minutes.
 They should still be crisp at this point.
 Drain into a colander and set aside.

-- In a large, deep skillet or a wok, heat the avocado oil over medium-high heat, about 2 minutes.
-Add the onion and cook, stirring often, until translucent but not browned, about 4 minutes.
-Add the garlic and ginger and stir fry 30 seconds.
+- In a large, deep skillet or a wok, heat the avocado oil over medium-high heat for about 2 minutes.
+Add the onion and cook, stirring often, until tender, about 4 minutes.
+Add the garlic and ginger and stir-fry for 30 seconds.

 - Add the beef strips to the skillet.
-Stir-fry 2-3 minutes, just until the beef is no longer raw.
+Stir-fry them for 2-3 minutes, just until the beef is no longer raw.
 It should still be pink at this point.

-- Whisk the soy sauce mixture one more time (the corn starch has settled into the bottom by now) and add it to the skillet.
-Reduce heat to medium and stir fry until the sauce thickens, about 2 minutes.
-Turn the heat off and stir in the broccoli, then turn the heat off.
+- Whisk the soy sauce mixture one more time and add it to the skillet.
+Reduce the heat to medium and stir-fry until the sauce thickens, about 2 minutes.
+Turn the heat off and stir in the broccoli.

-- Off heat, drizzle the beef and broccoli with sesame oil and sprinkle with sesame seeds.
+- Drizzle the dish with sesame oil and sprinkle it with sesame seeds.
 Serve immediately.